1.jpg

 In my book, Remaking Appalachia: Ecosocialism, Ecofeminism, and Law, I argue that contemporary crises in the region and beyond cannot be resolved through traditional legal reform.
 Instead, I advocate for broader, transformative change that targets economic, social, and political systems that operate above or behind the law.

-I have taught various introductory and advanced legal research courses including energy and environmental legal research.
-I also lecture on inter- and multi-disciplinary research methods and have co-developed a seminar on the intersection of law and community economic development in rural America.
+I recently developed a course on Law, Social Movements, and Social Change.
+I have taught various introductory and advanced legal research courses including energy and environmental legal research; I also co-developed a seminar on law and community economic development in rural America.

 As a core form of praxis, I have engaged in the clinical space and related forums to incorporate CLR precepts and methodologies within social justice lawyering.